redelmann/haskell-distribution/README.md

 Related packages
 ----------------

 See the `distribution-plot` package for plotting distributions to files.
+This package is also [available on GitHub](https://github.com/redelmann/haskell-distribution-plot).

 License
 -------